 All receptions take place Friday unless otherwise listed

-Indigo Bridge Books & Cafe — Featuring artist Joe Spicha, books as art; live music with Irish Band "Out of the House."
+Indigo Bridge Books & Cafe — Featuring artist Nikka George.; live music with Susan Ritta.
 Reception: 6-9 p.m., 701 P St.

-Lincoln Art Company — "American Narrative II," an eclectic mix of 20th and 21st Century artwork, featuring a variety of paintings by Stephen Dinsmore, Betty Woodman, Dale Nichols, Gladys Lux, John Falter and more, Hours: 10 a.m.-7 p.m., 4706 S. 48th St.
+Lincoln Art Company — "American Narrative II," an eclectic mix of 20th and 21st Century artwork, featuring a variety of paintings by Stephen Dinsmore, Betty Woodman, Dale Nichols, Gladys Lux, John Falter and more, Hours of operation: 10 a.m.-7 p.m., 4706 S. 48th St.

 You have free articles remaining.